 In accordance with the latest guidance the school does not to authorise absence due to holidays during term time unless there are exceptional circumstances.
 Any holiday taken in term time will be will be identified and reported as unauthorised absence.
 Unauthorised absences may result in a fine or prosecution, please refer to Application for Leave of Absence Form.

-School has a statutory duty to report the number of authorised and unauthorised absences.
+School has a statutory duty to report the number of authorised and unauthorised absences and receives regular monitoring visits from the educational welfare officers.